DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-> > Datadog's alerting, graphing, and event recording allows for countless uses.
-Any existing data stream can be input into Datadog to recreate existing graphs and dashboards.
+> Datadog's alerting, graphing, and event recording allows for flexible use cases.
+Any existing data-stream can be input into Datadog to recreate existing graphs and dashboards.

 * **Personal Health** - take health devices that expose data as an API to feed into a Dashboard to track weight, daily activity (ala fitbit), or medical monitoring devices ( heart rates or glucose levels).
   - Track weekly high-low